Skip to main content

 • Document business context that Copilot can't know.

-• Use Copilot for scaffolding, and the Coalesce UI for fine-tuning.
+• Use Copilot for scaffolding and the Coalesce UI for fine-tuning.

-• Measure time saved on repetitive tasks.
+• Track time saved on repetitive tasks.

 • Monitor accuracy of generated transformations.